-Recruitment Step Round two timelines Recruitment process Online Application Monday 18 th September- Sunday 1 st October 2023 (11.59pm AEST) Online applications received via link in SEEK advert or directly via the College website If applying via SEEK then a further comprehensive application will be sent to you for completion.
-All applicants must read the Candidate Guideline and watch the information video available on the College website Previous Applicants need not apply.
-Information Session Recording available It is strongly suggested you view this prior to applying.
-Friday 6 th October 8.30-11am 1 st Interview - Group Tasks (online) and online assessment tasks Interviews Friday 6 th October 11.30-5pm 2 nd Interview - for Candidates who successfully progressed to Round 2 - Individual (online) Offers From 9 October Placement offers November Unsuccessful candidates are advised
+Recruitment Step Round one timelines Recruitment process Online Application Friday 28 th June- Sunday 28 th July 2024 (11.59pm AEST) Online applications received via link in SEEK advert or directly via the College website If applying via SEEK then a further comprehensive application will be sent to you for completion.
+All applicants must read the Candidate Guideline and watch the information video available on the College website Information Session Recording available on website It is strongly suggested you view this prior to applying.
+Online assessments July Completion of on-line assessment tasks in personality strengths, comprehension, numeric, verbal and problem solving skills Interviews Wednesday August 7 8.30-2pm 1 st Interview - Group Tasks (in person) for Candidates who successfully progressed to Round 1 Wednesday August 21 8.30 - 5pm 2 nd Interview - for Candidates who successfully progressed to Round 2 - Individual (online) Offers From September Placement offers October Unsuccessful candidates are advised